 Art for People Who Love Wild Landscapes

-I work intuitively, letting bold marks, layers of paint, and bursts of colour reflect the energy, atmosphere, and feeling of the land.
-I’m less concerned with how nature looks than with how it feels - its mood, its rhythm, its quiet power.
+I work intuitively, using bold marks, layered paint and bursts of colour to reflect the energy, atmosphere and quiet power of the moors.
+I’m less interested in how a place looks than in how it feels - the pause before weather breaks, the weight of sky, the calm that comes from open space.

-I create art for people drawn to wild places, to open skies and hidden corners, for those who long for calm, freedom, or grounding in their homes.
-Beyond the canvas, I’m fascinated by how we connect emotionally to nature.
-Every painting I make is a little invitation to pause, to breathe, to wander, and to feel your own connection to the landscapes that linger long after we’ve left them.
+I create art for people drawn to wild places and moments of stillness - for those seeking calm, grounding or a sense of belonging in their homes.
+Each painting is an invitation to slow down, breathe, and reconnect with the landscapes that linger long after we’ve left them.

 A few of my favourite things: